Inventory Control

 View all

-• Average Component/Material Shelf Life – The average amount of time (in days) that parts or materials are kept in the firm’s storage center before use in the manufacturing or production procedure.
+- Average Component/Material Shelf Life – We strive to reduce the average component/material shelf life by minimizing the amount of time parts or materials are kept in storage before being used in production.

-• Component Picking Cycle Time – The average of time (in hours) needed to collect materials and parts needed to start the manufacturing or production of an order.
+- Component Picking Cycle Time – We strive to reduce component picking cycle time by speeding up the time it takes to collect materials and parts needed for manufacturing or production orders.

 View less